Penzance

-Penzance's former main street Chapel Street has a number of interesting features, including the Egyptian House, The Admiral Benbow public house (home to a real life 1800s smuggling gang and allegedly the inspiration for Treasure Island's "Admiral Benbow Inn"), the Union Hotel (including a Georgian theatre which is no longer in use), and Branwell House, where the mother and aunt of the famous Brontë sisters once lived.
-Regency, and Georgian terraces and houses are common in some parts of the town.
+Penzance was granted a market charter in 1404 and was formally incorporated as a borough in 1614.
+Chapel Street has a number of interesting features, including the Egyptian House, The Admiral Benbow public house (home to a 19th-century smuggling gang and allegedly the inspiration for Treasure Island's "Admiral Benbow Inn"), the Union Hotel (including a Georgian theatre which is no longer in use), and Branwell House, where the mother and aunt of the Brontë sisters once lived.
+Regency and Georgian terraces and houses are common in some parts of the town.
 The nearby sub-tropical Morrab Gardens has a large collection of tender trees and shrubs, many of which cannot be grown outdoors anywhere else in the UK.
-Also of interest is the seafront with its promenade and the open-air seawater Jubilee Pool (one of the oldest surviving Art Deco swimming baths in the country).
+Also of interest is the seafront with its promenade and the open-air seawater Jubilee Pool, one of the oldest surviving Art Deco swimming baths in the country.

-Penzance is the base of the pirates in Gilbert and Sullivan's comic opera, The Pirates of Penzance.
-At the time the libretto was written, 1879, Penzance had become popular as a peaceful resort town, so the idea of it being overrun by pirates was amusing to contemporaries.
+Penzance is the base of the pirates in Gilbert and Sullivan's comic opera The Pirates of Penzance.
+At the time the libretto was written in 1879, Penzance had become popular as a peaceful resort town, so the idea of it being overrun by pirates was amusing to contemporaries.

 Toponymy

 Penzance—Pennsans; "holy headland" in the Cornish language—refers to the location of a chapel nowadays called St Anthony's that is said to have stood over a thousand years ago on the headland to the west of what became Penzance Harbour.
 There are no early documents mentioning an actual dedication to St Anthony which seems to depend entirely on tradition and may be groundless.
 The only remaining object from this chapel is a carved figure, now largely eroded, known as "St Raffidy" which can be found in the churchyard of the parish church of St Mary's near the original site of the chapel.
 Until the 1930s this history was also reflected in the choice of symbol for the town, the severed "holy head" of St John the Baptist.
-It can still be seen on the civic regalia of the Mayor of Penzance and on several important landmarks in the town.
+His head is shown on the civic regalia of the Mayor of Penzance and on the northern side of the Market House in the town.